-Table 1: Update on enforcement activities
+Table 2: Update on enforcement activities

 Site Update Courtwood Farm, Fordingbridge Following the withdrawal of planning application (16/11544) and continued complaints, a Breach of Condition Notice was drafted.
 However, a further planning application was submitted (17/10612) to address issues on site.
 This was refused by Committee on 24 January 2018 and enforcement action was authorised.
 An Enforcement Notice was served on 31 January 2018 requiring the site to operate under conditions 4 (HGV numbers), 7 (operating within the building) and 9 (no outside sorting of waste) of the original permission.
 The applicant appealed against the Enforcement Notice (and the refusal of the planning application) on the grounds that it should be granted permission, that our requirements are unreasonable and that we have not allowed sufficient time for them to comply with the Notice.
-We are currently awaiting confirmation from the Planning Inspectorate that the Appeal is valid and notification of the timetable for the Appeal.
+We are currently equalting configuration from the Diagram are currently awaiting confirmation from the Planning Inspectorate that the Appeal is valid and notification of the timetable for the Appeal.
 Down Barn Farm, Boarhunt Road, Fareham Planning permission was granted in 2009 for the Use of the site for hardcore /concrete recycling solely for the applicant (P/09/0396/MW) Three subsequent applications have been submitted to retrospectively vary several aspects of the operation (the sole use, HGV numbers and layout) (P/17/1104/CC, P/17/0471/CC and P/16/0299/CC) but these have all been refused.
 The applicant has since employed a Planning Consultant to address the reasons for the refusals.
-In the meantime Officers noted that the site was operating outside of their permitted hours.
-Consequently, a Breach of Condition Notice has been drafted for service requiring the site to operate only within the hours permitted by the permission.
-Newlands Farm, Tanners Lane, Fareham, PO14 A Planning Contravention Notice (PCN) was served to investigate concerns about the importation, storage and treatment of waste.
+In the meantime, Officers noted that the site was operating outside of their permitted hours.
+Consequently, a Breach of Condition Notice was drafted requiring the site to operate only within the hours permitted by the permission.
+There have no further reports of such contraventions, although the application is still being prepared.
+Newlands Farm, Tanners Lane, Fareham, PO14 2HT A Planning Contravention Notice (PCN) was served to investigate concerns about the importation, storage and treatment of waste.
 Following discussion the landowner expressed a desire to submit an application to regularise the situation, but uncertainty over the timetable for the Stubbington By-Pass (which runs through the site) complicated their plans.
 Therefore, whilst enquiries about the By-pass timetable were made, the operation ceased, the plant and machinery were removed and the materials started being cleared.
 This clearance work ceased so an Enforcement Notice was served.
 A planning application was subsequently submitted (P/17/0664/CC) for a temporary permission, but Highways require the land sooner than expected, so the application was withdrawn and the Enforcement Notice was re-served with a 6 month compliance period.
 Compliance with the requirements of the Notice is being monitored, with site clearance due for completion by 1 March 2018.
-Recent reports have indicated that activities may have restarted on the site and this is being investigated for possible prosecution for breach of the Enforcement Notice.
-Following complaints and further investigation it was determined that there were breaches of the conditions setting out the hours that lorries could access the site.
+Reports had indicated that activities may have restarted on the site, but following investigations it was determined that the work was the operator clearing materials already in use on the site as screening bunds and hardstanding.
+Carousel Dairy (Basingstoke AD Plant), Manor Farm, Farleigh Wallop, Following complaints and further investigation it was determined that there were breaches of the conditions setting out the hours that lorries could access the site.
 A Breach of Condition Notice (BCN) was served to cease the activity and prevent future breaches.
-A Planning application was subsequently submitted (16/00322/CMA) to address the issue and clarify the permitted times and vehicle numbers.
-This was approved by the committee in July 2016 with an increase in vehicle movements permitted for an initial trial period of one year.
-Proactive site management and regular Liaison Panel meetings appear to be improving the situation and monitoring of the traffic movements is ongoing using the vehicle number plate recognition system.
-The application to make the vehicle increases permanent was considered at the September 2017 meeting of the Committee when it was resolved to grant permission for another 1 year period to allow for further monitoring which will be done through continued ANPR monitoring (17/01876/CMA) Monitoring of the ANPR data continues and a further
+A Planning application was subsequently submitted